 - 1. Aid in the coordination of land development in accordance with orderly physical patterns. - 2.
 Discourage haphazard, premature, uneconomic, or scattered land development. - 3.
 Ensure safe and convenient traffic control. - 4.
 Encourage development of an economically stable and healthful community. - 5.
 Ensure adequate utilities. - 6.
 Prevent periodic and seasonal flooding by providing adequate protective flood control and drainage facilities. - 7.
-Assure land subdivision with installation of adequate and necessary physical improvements. - 8.
-Assure that citizens and taxpayers will not have to bear the costs resulting from haphazard subdivision of land and the lack of authority to require installation by the subdivider of adequate and necessary physical improvements. - 9.
-Assure to the purchaser of land in a subdivision that necessary improvements of lasting quality have been installed. - 10.
+Provide public open spaces and/or parks for recreation. - 8.
+Assure land subdivision with installation of adequate and necessary physical improvements. - 9.
+Assure that citizens and taxpayers will not have to bear the costs resulting from haphazard subdivision of land and the lack of authority to require installation by the subdivider of adequate and necessary physical improvements. - 10.
+Assure to the purchaser of land in a subdivision that necessary improvements of lasting quality have been installed. - 11.
 Serve as one (1) of the several instruments of implementation for the Comprehensive Plan.